ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ---

 # Configuration Files
-The last piece missing before we start writing our code, is to define **configuration files**.
-Configuration files are extremely useful when we're writing code and would like to provide a way to configure our application without messing up with the code itself.
-This technique provides a way for an external user, or even ourselves, to fine-tune any modifiable parameter which changes the behavior of our application's interface or even backend.
-It also provides a way for us to define a set of variables which will be used by our application; we define our parameter and configuration options outside the code, and write a getter function in order to read the parameters from the created files.
+The last piece that needs to be added before we start writing our code is to define **configuration files**.
+Configuration files are extremely useful when writing code; we would like to provide a way to configure our application without messing up with the code itself.
+This technique offers a way for an external user, or even ourselves, to fine-tune any modifiable parameter which changes the behavior of our application's interface or even backend.
+It also provides a way for us to define a set of variables that our application will use; we define our parameter and configuration options outside the code and write a getter function to manage the reading of the parameters from the created files.

-The idea is to leave the configuration for the main user-defined parameters in the GUI, and specific parameters such as the GUI's font family, font size, text color, and other parameters inside a configuration file.
-This way, we purpose the GUI exclusively for model operation, and the configuration files for the application appearance which the general user would not necessarily want to modify.
+The idea is to leave the configuration for the main user-defined parameters in the GUI and specific parameters such as the GUI's font family, font size, text color, and other parameters inside a configuration file.
+This way, we purpose the GUI exclusively for model operation and leave the application's configuration parameters saved in files, which the general user would not necessarily want to modify.
 In short, it keeps distractions away while keeping a backdoor for more fine-grained customization.

 Also, a parameters file can be used as a collection of default values for the user-defined variables we will include later on.
 If the GUI were to malfunction, the user could still access the parameters file and set default values for all variables, effectively bypassing the GUI while making none to minor direct modifications to the code itself.

 <p align="center">
   <img src="https://pabloagn.com/wp-content/uploads/2023/03/P004A020_config_files_tp.svg">